Archives

 The Pedestrian

 The Pedestrian: Short story by Ray BradburyThis is our second Ray Bradbury story that questions the social effects of television (the first being The Veldt).
 Set in 2053, almost everyone stays indoors all night watching TV.
 Leonard Mead doesn’t.
 He enjoys going out for a long walk every evening.
-This is so unusual that he comes to the attention of police.
+This is so unusual that the only police car patrolling the empty streets arrests him for his “regressive tendencies”.
 Fortunately, Bradbury’s predictions about TV were wrong.
-Other than people binge watching streamed content when there are better things they could be doing, TV has proved to be relatively harmless.
 However, something far more dangerous may be replacing it: social networking on mobile devices!
+Themes include social dysfunction, dehumanization through technology, conformity vs. individualism, surveillance and control, isolation, disconnection from nature.
 More…

 Zero Hour